Hossam-Shaher/Digital-Design-using-SystemVerilog/README.md

 # Digital Design using SystemVerilog
-Design and Verification of Basic Combinational and Sequential Logic Circuits using SystemVerilog.
+Design and verification (flat testbenches) of basic combinational and sequential logic circuits using SystemVerilog.

 ## Contents of This Repository